Azaiah00/homeseller/GOOGLE_API_KEY_SETUP.md

 ⚠️ **SECURITY ALERT**: Never commit your API key to public repositories!
 Always use environment variables.

-## Step 1: Get Your Google Places API Key
+## Step 1: Enable Required APIs

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Sign in with your Google account
 3. Create a new project or select an existing one
 4. Click on "APIs & Services" > "Library" in the left sidebar

+5. **Enable Maps JavaScript API** (REQUIRED):
+   - Search for "Maps JavaScript API" and click on it
+   - Click "Enable" to enable the Maps JavaScript API for your project
+   - This API is required for the autocomplete to work

+6. **Enable Places API** (REQUIRED):
-5. Search for "Places API" and click on it
+   - Search for "Places API" and click on it
-6. Click "Enable" to enable the Places API for your project
+   - Click "Enable" to enable the Places API for your project
+   - This API provides the address autocomplete suggestions

 ## Step 2: Create API Key